hhandika/segul-bench/README.md

 ## Analyzing the results

 The latest version of the manuscript uses the data in `data/ms_rev2`.
 The data was parsed using [bench-parser](https://github.com/hhandika/bench-parser).
 The result is saved as `data/data_ms_rev2.csv`.
 You can use the data to reproduce the analysis in the manuscript.
 The scripts should work on any operating system where R and RStudio are installed.
-We use RMarkdown to write the R scripts.
+We use RMarkdown to write the main R scripts.

 ### Steps